mackron/dr_libs/README.md

 ## How to use it
-Just add easy_vfs.c and easy_vfs.h your project's source tree and you should be good to go.
-You will also need to add miniz.c to your project if you are needing support for Zip files.
+easy_vfs is a single-file library.
+To use it, do something like the following in one .c file.
+   #define EASY_VFS_IMPLEMENTATION
+   #include "easy_vfs.h"

+You can then #include easy_vfs.h in other parts of the program as you would with any other header file.

-Define EASYVFS_NO_ZIP / EASYVFS_NO_PAK / EASYVFS_NO_MTL to disable support for a particular type
+Define EASY_VFS_NO_ZIP / EASY_VFS_NO_PAK / EASY_VFS_NO_MTL to disable support for a particular type
 of archive.
 This is useful if you want to keep the size of your builds down.
 You can do this at the compiler level, or just add them to the top of easy_vfs.c.